 These live organisms are of good value for your fish tank or aquarium because they make an incredibly natural environment for your fish.
 Live rock will have crabs, algae, worms, shellfish as well as bacteria, and all these will be moved to the aquarium to form an environment as close to the real deal as practical.
 Saltwater live rock is the one that is most assured to offer you as many organisms as possible.
 Live rock has made it simple for many of us to keep saltwater aquariums.

-4. Live rock could be a source of food for some categories of small saltwater fish as well as other invertebrates that are in your tank.
-The fish may consume bits of it, but the live rock will also contain little organisms the fish can eat.
+- Live rock in the aquarium could be a source of food for some categories of small saltwater fish as well as other invertebrates that are in your tank.
+The fish may consume bits of it, but the saltwater live rock will also contain little organisms the fish can eat.

-5. Live rock will make your fish tank look prettier.
+- Saltwater Live rock will make your reef fish tank look prettier.
 And not only the rock but the algae that grow on the rock is beautiful as well.
 You will get a lot of pink and purple crystal-like algae growing on live rock.

 How Much Live Rock Should You Put into Your tank?